 Vision Loss Rehabilitation Canada

-This organization provides benefits navigation support specifically for people who are blind or have sight loss.
+Provides comprehensive rehabilitation services and benefits navigation support specifically tailored for people who are blind or have sight loss to help them live independently.

 Website: Vision Loss Rehabilitation Canada